yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 At the very beginning, we need to import the dataset we will be using.
 MFAssignR requires on input a table in a **tabular format**, where:

-- the first column is mass,
+- the first column is the mass to charge ratio (m/z),
 - the second column is intensity,
 - the optional third column is retention time.

-In our case, we will use the model data from the MFAssignR package, which contains the negative ions from acetonitrile extract of wildfire-influenced atmospheric organic aerosol, collected at the Pacific Northwest National Laboratory.
-The detection m/z range of the instrument was 100-800 and the ions were analyzed by electrospray ionization on Orbitrap Elite MS and recorded as Xcalibur.raw files.
+In our case, we will use the model data from the MFAssignR package, which contains the negative ions from acetonitrile extract of wildfire-influenced atmospheric organic aerosol, collected at the Pacific Northwest National Laboratory (PNNL).
+The detection m/z range of the instrument was 100-800 and the ions were analyzed by electrospray ionization (ESI) on Orbitrap Elite MS and recorded as Xcalibur.raw files.
 In the MFAssignR package, this dataset is named Raw_Neg_ML in .rds format, which we saved as a tabular file and we will use this file as our input.

 > <hands-on-title> Upload data </hands-on-title>
 >